Frequently Asked Questions

 We use well-established, evidence-based tools as part of a comprehensive assessment, including:

-• ADI-R (Autism Diagnostic Interview–Revised): A detailed interview with parents or carers to gather information about your child’s development and behaviour.
+ADI-R (Autism Diagnostic Interview–Revised): A detailed interview with parents or carers to gather information about your child/young person’s development.

-• ADOS-2 (Autism Diagnostic Observation Schedule–Second Edition): A play- and conversation-based assessment where the clinician works directly with your child to observe social communication and behaviour.
+ADOS-2 (Autism Diagnostic Observation Schedule–Second Edition): A play/conversation-based assessment where the clinician works directly with your child/young person.

 These are considered gold standard tools in autism assessment.
 However, they are not used in isolation - they form part of a broader, multidisciplinary assessment process.

-17. What age does my child need to be in order to receive an autism assessment?
+17. What age does my child/young person need to be in order to receive an autism assessment?

 We assess children and young people from 2-18 years of age.
 Please note that we do not offer adult assessments.